Ishan27g/vClock/README.md

 	Clear(eventIdOrHash string)
 	print()
 }
-// Events : provides interface for a process with lease/leader-role type Events interface {
+// Events : provides interface to merge and order events based on vector clocks type Events interface {
 	// MergeEvents merges the current event clocks with received event clocks, new events are added to current list MergeEvents(es ...vClock.Event)